Public Policy & International Affairs (PPIA) Junior Summer Institute Fellowship Program

 • Engagement with historically underserved or underrepresented communities

-• Economic need is considered
+• Economic need

 Candidates for the PPIA can affirm the following statements:

-• I intend to obtain a graduate degree, and pursue a public service career.
+• I intend to obtain a graduate degree and pursue a public service career.

 • I am adequately prepared for a rigorous academic summer program in economics, statistics, domestic/international policy and leadership topics.